BeanstalkFarms/Beanstalk-Landing/content/posts/beanstalk-community-multisig.md

 **The Beanstalk Community Multisig, or BCM, is not intended to have decision making power.** Its role is to 1) enact on-chain the decisions Stalk holders make via off-chain voting and 2) review and verify proposals to ensure the suggested changes are truthfully represented.

 The BCM is deployed using [Gnosis Safe](https://gnosis-safe.io/), the most battle-tested multisig contract on Ethereum.
-Its n-of-m configuration will start as 5-of-7 on Ethereum mainnet.
+Its m-of-n configuration will start as 5-of-7 on Ethereum mainnet.
 Parameters n and m are each ultimately defined by Stalk holders and may evolve in the future via Snapshot vote.
 The BCM will add two signers to configure the multisig to be 5-of-9 signers prior to Beanstalk being Replanted.

 BCM’s Signers are an anonymous and diverse set of:
 - Reputable community members; and